-After giving effect to this offering, an aggregate of US\$ of 2025 bonds and an aggregate of US\$ of 2045 bonds will be outstanding.
-Interest on the new bonds will accrue from January 27, 2015 and will be payable semiannually on January 27 and July 27 of each year.
+Interest on the bonds will accrue from January 27, 2015 and will be payable semiannually on January 27 and July 27 of each year.
 The first interest payment on the bonds will be made on July 27, 2015.
-The 2025 bonds will mature on January 27, 2025, and the 2045 bonds will mature on January 27, 2045.
+The 2025 bonds will mature on January 27, 2025; and the 2045 bonds will mature on January 27, 2045.
 The bonds are not redeemable prior to maturity.

-The new bonds will be direct, general, unconditional, unsubordinated and unsecured Public External Debt of the Republic, ranking without any preference, among themselves and equally with all other unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged.
+The bonds will be direct, general, unconditional, unsubordinated and unsecured Public External Debt of the Republic, ranking without any preference, among themselves and equally with all other unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged.

 The bonds will contain "collective action clauses."
-Under these provisions, which differ from the terms of the Republic's Public External Debt issued prior to January 27, 2015, the Republic may amend the payment provisions of any series of debt securities issued under the indenture (including the new bonds) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 50% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 50% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 50% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.
+Under these provisions, which differ from the terms of the Republic's Public External Debt issued prior to January 20, 2015, the Republic may amend the payment provisions of any series of debt securities issued under the indenture (including the bonds) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 50% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the augment amount of the outstanding debt securities of each series affected by the proposed modification, taken in the augment of all series affected by the proposed modification, taken in the augment of the outstanding debt securities of all series affected by the proposed modification, taken in the augment of the outstanding debt securities of each series affected by the proposed modification, taken in the augment of the outstanding debt securities of each series affected by the proposed modification, taken in the augment of the outstanding debt securities of each series affected by the proposed modification, taken in the augment of the outstanding debt securities of each series affected by the proposed modification, taken in the augment of the outstanding debt securities of each series affected by the proposed modification, taken individually.

-The Republic will apply to list the new bonds on the Official List of the Luxembourg Stock Exchange and for trading on the Euro MTF market of the Luxembourg Stock Exchange.
+There is currently no public market for the bonds.
+The Republic will apply to list the bonds on the Official List of the Luxembourg Stock Exchange and for trading on the Euro MTF market of the Luxembourg Stock Exchange.

-Investing in the new bonds involves risks.
-See "Risk Factors" beginning on page 12.
+Investing in the bonds involves risks.
+See "Risk Factors" beginning on page 13.

-The new bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended, or the "Securities Act", or the securities laws of any other jurisdiction.
-The new bonds will be offered only to qualified institutional buyers in the United States under Rule 144A of the Securities Act and to non-U.S. persons outside the United States under Regulation S of the Securities Act.
-Prospective purchasers that are qualified institutional buyers are hereby notified that the sellers of the new bonds may be relying on an exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A under the Securities Act.
+The bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended, or the "Securities Act", or the securities laws of any other jurisdiction.
+The bonds will be offered only to qualified institutional buyers in the United States under Rule 144A of the Securities Act and to non-U.S. persons outside the United States under Regulation S of the Securities Act.
+Prospective purchasers that are qualified institutional buyers are hereby notified that the sellers of the bonds may be relying on an exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A under the Securities Act.
 Outside the United States, the offering is being made in reliance on Regulation S under the Securities Act.